logzilla/extras/packages/Zeek/README.md

 # Added bonus

-The [401-zeek-portmap-src.yaml](401-zeek-portmap-dst.yaml) and [401-zeek-portmap-dst.yaml](401-zeek-portmap-dst.yaml) rules are included to map port numbers to human friendly names.
-For example, port 22 shows as `ssh` in the UI.
+Static rules are included in [static](static/) for various extras such as mapping port numbers to human friendly names. e.g.: port 22 shows as `ssh` in the UI instead of the number.